n4-Navo/NavoNetwork/README.md

  #### Chatboxes

 !
-Chatboxes for Noku Network's Services.
+Chatboxes for Navo Network's Services.
 Replace if needed.

  #### Suggest Some Stuff!